ArdanaLabs/ardana-dollar/utxo-design/conventions.md

 Each part of the specification can be parameterized arbitrarily, meaning that we have a family of it.

+These parameters often don't have to live in the source code, since they are effectively just "imports" from other parts of the specification.

 ## State machine

 State machines are a pattern, whereby some state is